IVRPowers/blog/content/post/coding/videortc-build-mobile-app.md

 ------------
 ###### Photo Source: Interactive Powers, Pexels.
 Creative Commons

-In this post we will show you how to build a video call service in your mobile by using Ionic 2 technology and [VideoRTC.js](http://blog.ivrpowers.com/post/development/introducing-videortcjs-developers/).
+In this post we will show you how to build a video call service in your mobile by using the [Ionic Framework 2](http://ionicframework.com/) and [VideoRTC.js](http://blog.ivrpowers.com/post/development/introducing-videortcjs-developers/).

 ## Step 1: Setting up the basic structure

 Firstly, you need to install a project Ionic in your system.
-If you don’t have it, you can see the official guide of Ionic 2 in your website to install it.
+If you don’t have it, you can download and follow the official guide from the Ionic Framework 2 web site.

-After it, the library VideoRTC must be included in your project.
+After it, the library [VideoRTC.js](http://blog.ivrpowers.com/post/development/introducing-videortcjs-developers/) must be included in your project.
 It requires to copy the library inside the folder **node_modules** of your project.
 Then, with the command, the dependencies must be installed inside folder videoRTC using **npm install.**

 To import our library into the project, we add the following text in the file  *.ts: